heig-vd-dai-course/heig-vd-dai-course/02-slides-git-github-and-markdown/README.md

 HTML can be used in Markdown files.
 This allows to create more complex documents.
 It is also possible to use CSS to style the document.
 This is not covered in this course and I would not recommend it as the goal of Markdown is to be simple.

-If you have a look at the source code of this document, you will see that it is written in Markdown and that it uses HTML to create the slides with the help of [Marp](https://marp.app/).
+If you have a look at the source code of this document (the Markdown version on GitHub), you will see that it is written in Markdown and that it uses HTML to create the slides with the help of [Marp](https://marp.app/).

 #### Specifications